 Some people believe patents are unfair.
 There is an element of truth in this but having no patenting system at all would probably destroy the fabric of our modern industrialized societies.
 Most large corporations do not hold the rights of small entity patent owners in high regard.
 They can be surprisingly willing to infringe patents belonging to small entities when they can see that it makes economic sense.
-Lawyers for these corporations instruct their clients not to respond to letters from the owners of the patents and to refuse to negotiate.
-That is their strategy.

 There have been some very significant changes in recent years in the way patents can be protected (42 pages pdf).
 Patent litigation specialists charging by the hour have been overtaken by patent litigation specialists who work on contingency: No win, no fee - win and share the proceeds.
 This area of legal practice has grown exponentially, (although not the number of actual cases), (Article: David L Schwartz, 54 pages pdf.).
 Large litigation lawfirms are increasingly representing private inventors and small businesses on this basis.
 Venture capital is increasingly backing contingency patent infringement litigation.